pingcap/docs-cn/system-variables.md

 - Type: Integer
 - Default value: `100`
 - Range: `[1, 100000]`
-- The maximum number of statements that can be cached in the prepared plan cache.
+- The maximum number of plans that can be cached in a session.
+For details, see [Memory management of Prepared Plan Cache](/sql-prepared-plan-cache.md).
 - This setting was previously a `tidb.toml` option (`prepared-plan-cache.capacity`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_projection_concurrency